How To Speak With Emojis? American Thing

 - Personal lessons with professional tutors.
 This is probably the most popular option.
 All you need to do is to pass the proficiency test (to prepare the lessons based on your knowledge), choose your teacher and lesson time, and that’s it!
 You will be pleasantly surprised about how fast you will become fluent in English.

 - Group lessons with students globally.
 If you aim not only to learn a new language but also to have fun and meet some friends, we recommend joining our group classes.
 You can speak with people from other countries, practice various skills, and enjoy your studying process as much as possible.

-- Conversational club.
-For those who want to practice only speaking skills, Promova provides a unique Conversational club.
+- Conversation Club.
+For those who want to practice only speaking skills, Promova provides a unique Conversation Club.
 You just need to choose the topic you are interested in and the time suitable for you, and enjoy the wide variety of subjects and discussions with other students.
 Oh, and the best thing about it is that it is entirely free!

 - Promova mobile application.
 If you are keen to learn English but think that you don’t need any help, we can offer you a convenient state-of-the-art application available on various devices, including phones, tablets, and laptops.
 Install it from App Store or Google Play, pass a short test to determine your language level and studying needs, and enjoy an accessible interface, unique lessons, and much more.